Advocacy Manager, Central Valley (CA #1718-08)

 The American Lung Association has a great opportunity for an Advocacy Manager, Central Valley to join our incredible team in California.
 Working as a member Public Policy and Advocacy Team, you will join an outstanding group of professionals dedicated to our mission: to save lives by improving lung health and preventing lung disease, through research, education and advocacy.

-In this role, you will be responsible for providing leadership and managing relationships between the American Lung Association in California and key government and elected officials at the local, state and federal levels.
-Leverage resources (staff, patients, volunteers, coalition partners, etc.) to advocate for Lung Association-supported public policy on lung health related issues.
-Responsible for ensuring that our constituents and their stories will have a voice and a place in the public policy process.
-Implement a regional and statewide government relations strategic plan reflecting the Lung Association mission and desired outcomes.
-Provide training and technical assistance to community members in the Central Valley and statewide.
+In this role, you will be responsible for providing leadership and manage relationships between community members and key government and elected officials at the local, state and federal levels.
+Use community organizing skills to build relationships with community members, patients, staff, and other partners to advocate for Lung Association-supported public policy on lung health related issues.
+Ensure that our constituents and their stories will have a voice and a place in the public policy process.
+Implement a regional and statewide government relations strategic plan reflecting the Lung Association mission and desired outcomes with a focus on providing training and technical assistance to community members in the Central Valley and statewide.

 - Educate local, state and federal elected officials to pass Lung Association endorsed lung health-related policies.